chonton/podman-maven-plugin/README.md

 create a network, `podman container run` to launch containers, and `podman logs` to capture the containers` output.

+The resulting container's id is saved in the maven property `container.${alias}.id`.

 After launching, the goal will wait for the container to become healthy based upon the `wait` configuration.
 When launching multiple containers, the container ordering is determined by the `requires` parameter.
 The `logs` configuration instructs the goal to collect container logs until